INFORSE-Europe_logo

 More information

-at the Energy Saving Trust website: Link ( pdf file 93kB) and Manage Energy website: Link
+at the Manage Energy website: Link

 • Photovoltaic Array for Powys County Council Head Quarters Building.